gcassel/Modular-Organizing-Terminology/terms/steward.md

 #### Definitions

-*Steward* is a Position which holds the (sometimes shared) Accountability of *supporting the successful performance of a specific Function or Task*.
+*Steward* is a Position which holds the (sometimes shared) Accountability of *supporting the successful performance of a specific Project*.

 #### See Also